Azure/azure-sdk-for-net/sdk/monitor/Azure.ResourceManager.Monitor/src/autorest.md

     transform: $["x-ms-format"] = "arm-id"
   - from: swagger-document
     where: $.definitions.WorkspaceInfo.properties.id
     transform: $["x-ms-format"] = "arm-id"
+  - from: swagger-document
+    where: $.definitions.PrivateLinkResourceProperties.properties.groupId
+    transform: $["x-ms-format"] = "arm-id"
   # in order to let the ResponseError replace the ErrorResponseCommon in monitor, we need to add a target property to it
   - from: swagger-document